githubjacky/StochasticFrontiers.jl/README.md

 function `sf_inefficiency` and `sf_efficiency`.

 ### estimation results <a name="estimation_results"></a>
-The type to store the fitted result: [`SFresult`](https://github.com/githubjacky/StochasticFrontiers.jl/blob/main/src/types.jl#L186).
+The type to store the estimation results: [`SFresult`](https://github.com/githubjacky/StochasticFrontiers.jl/blob/main/src/types.jl#L186).
 Notice that there are two fields for `SFresult`.
 One is for the baisc storage and the other is model specific.